-- 4. Is car parking well-integrated so that it does not dominate the street and character of the area? - > Is parking to the side or rear of properties the norm rather than the exception? - Is parking within the street scene sufficiently softened by planting? - > Are parking courtyards small in size (less than 5 properties use a parking courtyard) - > Are garages well-positioned so that they do not dominate the street scene?
+4 Is car parking well-integrated so that it does not dominate the street?

+- Is parking to the side or rear of properties the norm rather than the exception? - Is any parking within the street scene sufficiently softened by planting? - Are parking courtyards small in size (less than 5 properties use a parking courtyard) and well overlooked by properties and well-lit? - Are garages well-positioned so that they do not dominate the street scene?